Many emails in Hunter are already verified and have a verification status assigned.

 A temporary email address that self-destructs after a certain timeframe.

-The email is from a domain name used to create personal email addresses.
-As Hunter focuses on professional emails only, webmails aren't verified.
+The email is from a domain name used to create personal email addresses such as Gmail, Yahoo, etc.

 What status is applied to emails that haven't been verified?